 Spend the morning exploring the shops, galleries and cafés of Reykjavík at leisure before an excursion to the famous Blue Lagoon.
 Relax in the healing geothermal waters and apply the rejuvenating white silica mud to face and body.
 After dark, head out on a Northern Lights coach tour to search for the aurora away from the bright lights of the city.
 (B)

-Join a city sightseeing tour and discover the highlights of greater Reykjavík.
+Join a city sightseeing tour by bus and discover the highlights of greater Reykjavík.
 See the famous Hallgrímskirkja church and tour the beautiful Harpa concert hall and conference center.
-Spend the rest of the afternoon free to explore at leisure.
+Spend the rest of the day free to explore at leisure.
 Perhaps visit the Whales of Iceland museum at the historic harbour – the biggest whale exhibition in the world.
 (B)

 Take a coach excursion to Iceland’s most popular trio of natural wonders.
 Discover Thingvellir National Park where the North American and Eurasian continental plates drift apart, get up close to Gullfoss waterfall and see Strokkur geyser erupt twenty metres into the air.
 Visit Fridheimar greenhouse cultivation centre, one of Iceland’s biggest greenhouses, before returning to Reykjavik.
 (B)